Why Offline-First Architecture Matters for Retail Software

 Backup Strategy

 With all data local, backup becomes the user’s responsibility, and we take that seriously.
-Store Pulse implements automatic daily backups to a configurable location (a USB drive, a network share, or a local folder).
-The backup is a compressed copy of the SQLite database file, timestamped and rotated.
-We keep the last 30 daily backups by default.
+Store Pulse implements one-click manual backup from within the app.
+The backup is a copy of the SQLite database file, timestamped and stored locally.
+Store owners create a snapshot before making significant changes or at end of day.

 The Trade-offs, Honestly